BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_robot_arm/04/index.md

 ### Autonomous Mode

 You can also program your robot to follow pre-programmed moves.
-Sample code below.
+Simply copy the code and upload it using the Arduino IDE.
 Have fun customizing it!

+{% include youtube.html id='F_K7G25mS4k' %}

+#### Sample Code

 ```c
 #include <Servo.h>